128technology/docs/docs/config_bfd.md

 ## Troubleshooting

-The show commands available in FRR are also available through the SSR PCLI.
+The following `show` commands are available through the SSR PCLI.
 Additionally, the  BFD status is available in the GUI.

 The following show commands are also available for insight into the configuration: